VarthanV/load-tester/README.md

 # Load Tester

-The Load Tester is a Go-based application for stress testing and benchmarking APIs.
+The Load Tester is a Go-based application for stress testing and benchmarking HTTP APIs.
 It simulates multiple users making HTTP requests to evaluate the performance, reliability, and scalability of a system under different levels of load.

 ## Features